side menu

 1. After restoring data on external databases, make sure that all tables for PostgreSQL or collections for MongoDB are migrated correctly.

-2. To configure the BRIX Enterprise application to use external databases, change the database and S3 file storage connection settings in the values-elma365.yaml configuration file.
+2. To configure the BRIX On-Premises application to use external databases, change the database and S3 file storage connection settings in the values-elma365.yaml configuration file.

 3. Update the BRIX application parameters using the values-elma365.yaml configuration file.